danielschulz/AutomatedHadoopDeployment/README.md

 AutomatedHadoopDeployment/src/main/resources/settings.xml into your currently active maven settings.xml -- by default this is ~/.m2/settings.xml.

-Please note that this works in maven 3.0.5 but may encounter injecting the ssh plugin on site phase.
+Please note that this works in maven 3.0.5 but may encounter problems injecting the ssh plugin on site phase.